Fayetteville Prenuptial Agreement Lawyer

 With decades of experience in the area of family law, North Carolina attorney James H. Cooke has represented thousands of clients at every stage of marriage.
 What this means for clients considering a prenuptial or postnuptial agreement is that he has the knowledge and direct experience to take a big-picture approach when evaluating a client’s legal interests.
 When drafting and executing these documents, it is not enough for a lawyer simply to evaluate circumstances as they are currently, or to think solely about the short term.
 With our firm, clients can expect that we will carefully evaluate their long-term interests and act accordingly.

 Legal Documents Drafted To Meet Your Individual Needs

 One of the advantages of a prenuptial or postnuptial agreement is that it is not a one-size-fits-all document.
 Quite the opposite: When you meet with our attorney and we discuss what your priorities and concerns are, we can determine how much (or little) your agreement ought to address.
-Most commonly, these agreements address the amount and duration of alimony/spousal support and the distribution of marital assets in the event of a divorce.
+These types of agreements commonly cover issues regarding the amount and duration of alimony/spousal support and the distribution of marital assets if the marriage were to end in divorce.